-Prerequisite: Ability to keyboard or permission of instructor plus successful completion of ENG 102 or placement in ENG 111 or 121.
+Prerequisite: Ability to keyboard or permission of instructor & placement in ENG 111 or 121.

 A continuation of CIS 120, this second course teaches advanced skills using word processing, spreadsheet, database, and multimedia presentation software.
 Students will manage multiple worksheets and work with complex spreadsheet functions, as well as PivotTables and PivotCharts.
 Templates, styles, mail merge, advanced formatting of objects, and innovative presentation animations will be taught.
 Students will learn how to create advanced database queries and custom database reports.
 Solutions to business problems will be developed, integrating data between applications.